winstencoellins/oop-and-intro-to-data-structure/Week 3/LinkedList/README.md

 ```

 The next method you will implement will be the clear() method which will clear the entire LinkedList.
-NOTE: Remember to update the attributes of the LinkedList and the nodes in the LinkedList as needed
+`NOTE:` Remember to update the attributes of the LinkedList and the nodes in the LinkedList as needed
+`NOTE:` You should reset the `next` attributes of all the nodes in the LinkedList
 ```java
 public void clear() {
 	// TODO
 }
 ```

-Finally, you will implement the delete() and insert() methods as the last methods you will implement.
+Finally, you will implement the delete() and insert() methods as the last methods that you will implement.
 ```java
 public Node delete(int index) {
 	// TODO